appuio/docs/how-tos.rst

 """"""
 .. image:: github.PNG

-Gitlab
+GitLab
 """"""
 .. image:: gitlab.PNG

-For OpenShift to be able to access a private repository, the Gitlab instance needs to be configured for SSH access.
+For OpenShift to be able to access a private repository, the GitLab instance needs to be configured for SSH access.

 3. Save the private key in an OpenShift secret
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^